auth0/docs/articles/connections/social/apple.md

 3. Auth0 exchanges the `code` with Apple for a set of ID, access, and refresh tokens.
 4. Auth0 saves the user profile.
 Executes rules and authorization, then issues access tokens (refresh tokens and ID tokens) as requested.
 These tokens can now be used to protect your APIs and users are managed in Auth0.

-To add support for Native Sign in With Apple, you'll need to have an Apple Developer account, an Auth0 tenant set up with a custom domain, and a web application configured to use Auth0 for authentication at that domain.
+To add support for native SIWA, you'll need to have an Apple Developer account, an Auth0 tenant set up with a custom domain, and a web application configured to use Auth0 for authentication at that domain.
 Make sure you have those properly configured before proceeding.

 * An [Apple Developer](https://developer.apple.com/programs/) account, which is a paid account with Apple.
 (There is no free trial available unless you are part of their [iOS Developer University Program](https://developer.apple.com/support/compare-memberships/)).
 * A domain (i.e., `<YOUR CUSTOM DOMAIN>.com`) that you can use and point to your web app and an internet-accessible server where you will run the app, and that responds on behalf of this domain.
 You will also need to configure this server with a TLS certificate (Apple won't accept unsecured HTTP connections) and [`npm` and `Node.js`](https://nodejs.org/en/download/) (so you can run the web application).
 Lastly, to use the Email Relay Service, you will need to configure your domain with Sender Policy Framework (SPF) DNS TXT records.
-The official Sign In With Apple documentation explains how you can achieve that.
+See [Sign In with Apple Get Started](https://developer.apple.com/sign-in-with-apple/get-started/) for more information.
 * A [Custom Domain](/custom-domains) set up on your Auth0 tenant for domain verification with Apple.

 ::: note